DSAatUSU/Student-Coding-Behavior/README.md

 ## Contribution

-This research contributes to the advancement of computer science education, particularly in enhancing the quality of education for undergraduates.
+This research contributes to advancing computer science education, particularly in enhancing the quality of education for undergraduates.

+## Citation

+Please cite the following paper if you use the data and/or code from this repository.

+@inproceedings{khan2023keystroke,
+  title={Deciphering Student Coding Behavior: Interpretable Keystroke Features and Ensemble Strategies for Grade Prediction}, author={Khan, Muhammad Fawad Akbar and Edwards, John and Bodily, Pual and Karimi, Hamid}, booktitle={2023 IEEE International Conference on Big Data (Big Data)}, year={2023}, organization={IEEE}
+}

 ---